 Joyce has over 13 years administrative experience and has been with The Literacy Group for 6 years.
 She provides ongoing clerical support to the Executive Director.
 Joyce maintains the Literacy and Basic Skills Information Management system and assists with the collection and entering of monthly statistical reports for the Ministry of Training, Colleges and Universities.
-She is also responsible for tracking statistics for the Continuous Improvement Performance Management System (CIPMS).
+She is also responsible for tracking statistics for TLG’s continuous improvement.
 Computers are Joyce’s passion; whether it’s producing one-page flyers, designing our newsletters or creating brochures.
 On weekends, Joyce enjoys spending time with her very special Grandson.

 Program Coordinator – Kitchener